matijamarjanovic/x10xchange-go-sdk/README.md

 # X10 Extended Exchange Go SDK

 **DISCLAIMER**: Existing GO packages don't implement RFC6979 signing as API server expects so development is paused until it becomes available.
-Codebase contains Python SDK for easier development.
+Codebase temporarily contains Python SDK for reference during development.

 A pure Go SDK for the X10 Extended Exchange API, providing comprehensive trading functionality for perpetual futures.
 This sdk is written to be as similar to [Extended Python SDK](https://github.com/x10xchange/python_sdk) as possible in terms of functionality and code architecure as much as the language difference allows it.